 The timeline tells a story beginning in early 2007.
 Satoshi Nakamoto starts working on Bitcoin.
 The peer-to-peer electronic cash system with no trusted third party.
 A system only controlled by the software which its users run.

 Early on contributors join Satoshi working on Bitcoin.
 These new contributors add, next to many other things, support for Linux and macOS to the project.
 Over the summer of 2010 Satoshi authors a few critical software changes.
 For example, checkpoints are introduced as a safeguard against malicious peers broadcasting low difficulty chains.
-A node enforcing these checkpoints rejects chains which don’t include specific block hashes at specific heights.
-Checkpoints are hard-coded by Satoshi alonem which in theory allows Satoshi to control which chain the network follows.
+A node enforcing these checkpoints rejects chains that don’t include specific block hashes at specific heights.
+Checkpoints are hard-coded by Satoshi alone which in theory allows Satoshi to control which chain the network follows.

 A few days after adding checkpoints Satoshi releases the first consensus change in version v0.3.3.
 Satoshi urges users to upgrade.
 Over the next month, multiple minor versions are released.
 One of them fixes a critical overflow bug.
 This bug was exploited to create two high-value UTXOs.
 Satoshi advises miners to reorg the chain containing the blocks with the malicious transactions.